 - Loryx Systems, located in So.
 San Francisco, collects data about probation, parole, pretrial, unsupervised (court probation) and alternatives to incarceration programs throughout the USA.
 It deals with software application support in the criminal justice system.
 The intern will do web research as well as phone contact to obtain various details (supervision populations, special programs, current systems, administrative contacts, etc.).
 For further information contact CCJS alumni Kevin Griffin, Loryx Systems, Inc., Phone: 650.872.5000 x114 or email him at: firstname.lastname@example.org.

-- Federal Probation, located in Santa Rosa or Oakland, may have a need for interns.
+- Federal Probation, located in Santa Rosa, San Francisco or Oakland, may have a need for interns.
 Contact them directly or Prof. Jackson if you are interested.

 - YWCA Sonoma County.
 There are needs in a variety of areas, including Domestic Violence Services Program, at their hotline and confidential women's shelter.
 They are willing to work closely with interns for specific areas of interest, although many positions require interns to attend their domestic violence training that happens three times a year.
 Call Misty, the YWCA Volunteer Coordinator, at her direct line (707 303 8401).
 Their latest flyer in PDF may be helpful to you.
 Note: CCJS interns have played an important role in developing this internship.

-- Research Internships with the Public Policy Institute of California (PPIC) on realignment and jail capacity.
-There are two 2014 summer internships in San Francisco this summer.
+- Research Internships with the Public Policy Institute of California (PPIC) on realignment and jail capacity happened last summer.
+Who knows what they will have next summer.
 PPIC's Richard J. Riordan Summer Intern Program provides opportuniies for undergraduate students interested in a public policy career to work in a policy research environment.
 Intern projects are proposed by PPIC researchers and designed around a specific set of tasks and deliverables that can be accomplished within the term of the internship.
-PPIC has six internship positions available this year; in addition to these two projects we also have projects that will focus on education and health policy.
+PPIC had six internship positions available this year; in addition to these two projects they also have projects that will focus on education and health policy.
 For a full listing of the internship projects, please visit http://www.ppic.org/main/opportunities.asp

 - Sierra School of Sonoma County often has intern openings.
 Phone: 707-591-0716.
 Web: www.sierra-school.com.